officelearn/azure-docs.sv-se/includes/virtual-machines-common-log-collector-extension.md

 }

 #
-#This is an optional step: generate a sasUri to the container so it can be shared with other people if nened
+#This is an optional step: generate a sasUri to the container so it can be shared with other people if needed.
 #
 $SasExpireTime = [DateTime]::Now.AddMinutes(120).ToString("o")
 $SasUri = New-AzureStorageContainerSASToken -ExpiryTime $ExpiryTime -FullUri -Name $ContainerName -Permission rl -Context $context